lucbettaieb/flexcraft/src/output_hi/mr_teleoperator/README.md

 <br>
 See: http://wiki.ros.org/mr_teleoperator/Tutorials/Getting%20Started

-A collection  of modules that allow one to utilizing a joystick (Xbox, PS) or the mouse or keyboard to control the FCS.
+A collection  of modules that allow one to utilize a joystick (Xbox, PS) or the mouse or keyboard to control the FCS

 This collection includes:
 <ul>